 What we have here is a mere starting point.
-Be sure to check in with your local organizations to see what volunteer opportunities might be happening close to home.
+Be sure to check in with your local community to see what volunteer opportunities might be happening in your neighborhood.

 One Warm Coat

-The website OneWarmCoat.org has gathered info from coat drives all across the country, so that you can find one closest to you.
-The organization says that demand for coat donations is up 30-50 percent due to the COVID-19 economic crisis.
+The website OneWarmCoat.org allows people to find coat drives all across the country.
+According to the organization, demand for coat donations in many communities has increased by an average of 50 percent amid the COVID-19 crisis.
 Want to make your impact greater?
-You and your kids can call and text friends, family, and neighbors to find coats (in good condition) to donate and help deliver them all to a collection site.
+You and your kids can call and text friends, family, and neighbors to find coats (in good condition) to donate and help deliver them to a collection site.